Japanese players who played in Spain

 How many Japanese players played in Spain in professional category?
 Until not long ago, Japan Soccer, we did not know much else besides in the Japanese country one of the cartoon series that marked the childhood of generations created, known as Champions, Supercampeones or a street name of our times, Oliver and Benji.
 But nevertheless, since the end of the decade of the 90 the last century, They have been a few Japanese players who have stepped on the pitch Spanish.
-In Colgados remember them.

 Sotaro Yasunaga played in the Spanish second division at the end of the twentieth century after first strengthening the ranks of Lleida and then a Racing de Ferrol was characterized for a while to put together a veritable Tower of Babel of nationalities.

 The twentieth century brought a new player Japanese to Spanish football but this time whether to play in First Division.
-Real Valladolid, He announced that it was made with the signing of Shoji Jo to play the first League of the new millennium.
+Real Valladolid, announced that it was done with the signing of Shoji Jo to play the first League of the new millennium.
 Juice 15 games and scored 2 goals, both at Real Oviedo.
 But nevertheless, serious injury slowed his way into the Spanish football.

 Mallorca took the Japanese player in the transfer market this season 2004/05.
 He completed a second round which made the Mallorca took control services in property.
 He played another season where he went on to complete 25 games with a somewhat uneven performance.